soudev/knowledge.mine/stuff/so.mac_os.md

 ### Shell

+* [[GitHub] guarinogabriel / Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) - OS X command line tools for developers – The ultimate tool to manage your Mac.
+It provides a huge set of command line commands that automatize the usage of your OS X system.

 * [[GitHub] herrbischoff / awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) - Use your OS X terminal shell to do awesome things

 * [Unix: a base de tudo! | Blog - Vitor Britto](http://www.vitorbritto.com.br/blog/unix-a-base-de-tudo/)